Null-controllability for weakly dissipative heat-like equations: Introduction

-Although the null-controllability properties of parabolic equations posed on bounded domains of $\mathbb R^n$ are known for years \cite{LR}, the same study for parabolic equations considered on the whole Euclidean space $\mathbb R^n$, as the equations \eqref{eq-frac}, is quite recent.
-It follows from the works \cite{AB,AM,BEPS,ES,EV,HWW,LWXY,TWX,WWZZ} that the null-controllability properties of such models, and also their approximate null-controllability or the stabilization properties, are associated with the geometric notion of thickness, defined as follows
+Although the null-controllability properties of parabolic equations posed on bounded domains of $\mathbb R^n$ have been known for years \cite{LR,MZ,M2006,AE,AEWZ,BM}, the same study for parabolic equations posed on the whole Euclidean space $\mathbb R^n$, as the equations \eqref{eq-gen}, is quite recent.
+It follows from previous works \cite{AB,AM,BEPS,ES,EV,HWW,LWXY,TWX,WWZZ} that the null-controllability properties of such models, and also their approximate null-controllability or the stabilization properties, are associated with the geometric notion of thickness, defined as follows. \begin{definition} Given $\gamma\in(0,1)$ and $r>0$, the set $\omega\subset\mathbb R^n$ is said to be $\gamma$-\textit{thick} at scale $r$, or $(\gamma,r)$-thick, when it is measurable and satisfies